-Once you have a Lasting Power of Attorney in place you can have peace of mind that there is someone you trust to look after your affairs if you became unable to do so yourself during your lifetime.
-This may occur, for example, because of an illness or old age or an accident.
+Once you have a Lasting Power of Attorney (LPA) in place you can have peace of mind that there is someone you trust to look after your affairs if you became unable to do so yourself during your lifetime.
+This may occur, for example, because of an illness, old age or an accident.

-Having a Lasting Power of Attorney in place can allow your attorney to have authority to deal with your finances and property as well as make decisions about your health and welfare.
+Having a Lasting Power of Attorney in place allows your attorneys to have complete authority to deal with your finances as well as make decisions regarding your health and welfare.
 Your Lasting Power of Attorney can include binding instructions together with general preferences for your attorney to consider.
 Your Lasting Power of Attorney should reflect your particular wishes so you know that the things that matter most would be taken care of.

-You can only put a Lasting Power of Attorney (LPA) in place whilst you are capable of understanding the nature and effect of the document i.e. you have the required legal capacity.
+You can only put a Lasting Power of Attorney in place whilst you are of sound mind and capable of understanding the nature and effect of the document i.e. you have the required legal capacity.
 After this point, you cannot enter into a LPA and no one can do so on your behalf.

-Many people don't know that their next of kin has no automatic legal right to manage their spouse's affairs without a Lasting Power of Attorney in place, so having to make decisions on their behalf can become prolonged and significantly more expensive.
+Many people are unaware that their next of kin have no automatic legal right to manage their affairs without a Lasting Power of Attorney in place, so having to make decisions on their behalf can become prolonged and significantly expensive and would involve an application to the courts.
 The best solution is for couples to have 'Mirror' (identical) Lasting Powers of Attorneys because these documents would allow them to appoint each other to make decisions about each other's financial affairs and health issues; should one of them lose capacity to do so.